-Upon the detection of Karnal bunt within a PFA, the PFA status should be immediately suspended.
+Upon the detection of Karnal bunt within a PFA, the country should notify trading partners, review the existing surveillance program (i.e. initiate trace-back procedures), and the PFA status should be immediately suspended.
+After the program is reviewed, new procedures can be added to address the identified gaps.
 Upon removal of the source of contamination, the PFA status may be reinstated.